What is a co-op?

 Students must be on-campus for the fall and spring of senior year.
 The duration of each work rotation is determined by the employer.
 Some employers use the semester as the work rotation period (fall rotation would run August through December; spring rotation would run from January through May).

-There are set criteria that a student must meet to be eligible to participate in the Co-op Program:
+There are set criteria that a student must meet to be eligible to participate in the Co-op Program.
+Some criteria can be appealed.
+Email engrcareers@vcu.edu for more information.

 - Successful completion of ENGR 395 Professional Development